 The 4+1 terminal Master of Science program in Behavioral Health provides qualified students earning a baccalaureate degree in Psychology from Tulane University and Xavier University of Louisiana with graduate training in a specialty area of psychology.
 Behavioral Health is a broad term encompassing our social, emotional, and psychological well-being, which affects how we handle stress, relate to others, and make healthy choices.
 Students who pursue the M.S. in Behavioral Health are interested in future careers in clinical practice, research, or policy.
 Students apply to one of two tracks: (1) Applied or (2) General.
 Students either may pursue the M.S. with an empirical thesis, concentrating in depth on a particular area of Behavioral Health, OR students may pursue the M.S. with a broad training base in Behavioral Health without a thesis.
 Curricular requirements and admissions criteria are detailed below.

-The 4+1 M.S. program in Behavioral Health was developed with two goals in mind: (1) To provide students with training in basic areas in Behavioral Health, and (2) To provide students who wish to improve on their knowledge of psychology with a more in-depth understanding of the major areas of concentration at the graduate level.
 By the end of the +1 year, students are expected to develop knowledge and skills relevant to a broad range of topics in Behavioral Health directly relevant to future careers in clinical practice, research, or policy.

 All students admitted to the 4+1 M.S. program in Behavioral Health will complete a two-semester Health Psychology course series.
 The primary purpose of the fall lecture course (PSYC 6700 Health Psychology I) is to provide a broad introduction to the study of health psychology by examining how biological, psychological, and social factors interact with and affect the efforts people make in promoting good health and preventing illness, the treatment people receive for medical problems, how effectively people cope with and reduce stress and pain, and the recovery, rehabilitation, and psychosocial adjustment of patients with serious health problems.
 The purpose of the spring seminar course (PSYC 6710 Health Psychology II) is to delve more deeply into contemporary topics in health psychology with direct relevance to the priorities outlined in recent healthcare reforms.